 We use third party processors to provide email monitoring and filtering.

 We have invested extensively in ensuring our information systems are secure and that our staff are suitably trained.
-We are currently working towards the UK Government’s Cyber Essentials standard.
+We have recently achieved the UK Government's Cyber Essentials standard.

 Members can find more information about how GDPR affects their practice in our FAQs about GDPR.